 If you find yourself wanting some incredible pizza or finger foods while you’re in New Brunswick, then the Pump House Brewpub is exactly what you’re looking for.
 They’ve been a staple of Downtown Moncton since 1999, and they brew a number of popular local beers while offering an extensive menu of burgers, pizzas, and comfort food must-haves.
 A great casual spot that became our go-to during our stay in Moncton.

 If you’re a vegetarian in Moncton, then Calactus is perfect for you.
-The menu offers reasonably priced vegetarian, vegan, and gluten-free options.
-The menu is simple, but they take a ‘quality over quantity approach to their food, so you’re sure to be pleased with the selection.
+Located on Saint George Street, this popular restaurant offers reasonably priced vegetarian, vegan, and gluten-free options.
+The menu is simple, but they take a ‘quality over quantity’ approach to their food, so you’re sure to be pleased with the selection.

 St. James Gate